JurjenBokma/IndexProxifier/README.md

         ... all other member functions left out ...
     };

-    inline bool EightBits::proxy_return_action(int key) const
+    // When used as rvalue, convert to bool. inline bool EightBits::proxy_return_action(int key) const
     {
         bool retval = (d_data & bitmask(key)) != 0;
         return retval;
     }

-    inline bool EightBits::proxy_accept_action(int key, bool value)
+    // When used as lvalue, use overloaded assignment to raise/lower one bit. inline bool EightBits::proxy_accept_action(int key, bool value)
     {
         data_t mask = bitmask(key);